Mcutrer5/Coffee-Shop-Showcase/README.md

 This project is a fake coffee shop website built with React, Vite, Chakra UI, and TypeScript.
 It demonstrates my abilities in front-end development and showcases a coffee shop's website with various features.

+This site uses Mapbox and will require a key to use the map.
+It is easily replaced with any other embedded map.

 ## Features

 - Sidebar with a logo and shop name.